Skip to main content

 Sleepover

-If you work in a residential setting that provides care on a 24-hour, 7-day-per-week basis, your job may require you to carry out sleepover duty.
-A sleepover is when you remain in work for a continuous period of 8 hours or more between 11 pm and 8 am.
+If you work in a residential setting that provides care 24 hours a day, 7 days a week, you may be required to do sleepover duty.
+A sleepover means staying at your workplace for a continuous period of 8 hours or more between 11pm and 8am.

 Saturday work

-If you are required to work 5 days out of any 7 and one of them is a Saturday, you are entitled to a Saturday allowance.
+If you are required to work 5 days out of any 7, and one of those days is a Saturday, you are entitled to a Saturday allowance.

 This is a fixed amount.
 It doesn't matter how many hours you work on the Saturday.